Friday, October 11, 2024

 Short-Term Strategies

-1. Pay Down Credit Card Balances: The impact of reducing your credit utilization can have a positive impact on your score fairly quickly.
+- Pay Down Credit Card Balances: Reducing your credit utilization can positively impact your score fairly quickly.

-2. Become an Authorized User: If any of your family members or friends have a credit card that has a long history of timely payments, ask them to include you as an authorized user.
+- Become an Authorized User: If any of your family members or friends have a credit card with a long history of timely payments, ask them to include you as an authorized user.
 Their good credit behavior might just increase your score.

 Long-Term Strategies